10gic/vanitygen-plusplus/README.md

 Example output of above command:
 >Generating LBRY Address
 >Difficulty: 4553521
->Pattern: bTEST
+>LBRY Pattern: bTEST
->Address: bTEST6jSVcid5MQAJBrGUR6MLDpdyb8oiQ
+>LBRY Address: bTEST6jSVcid5MQAJBrGUR6MLDpdyb8oiQ
->Privkey: wrRxctq3f7A1zkpyWoZRifRk5eAC2UM9idh83SPLhz6gAFfqdL
+>LBRY Privkey: wrRxctq3f7A1zkpyWoZRifRk5eAC2UM9idh83SPLhz6gAFfqdL

 **If you have dependency errors on Linux
 or need instructions for compiling from source(Kaling Rolling/Linux) see link below:**